How to request personal information

 What happens next?

-Your request will be acknowledged within five working days.
-We will respond to your request within 30 days.
+We will respond to your request within a calendar month.

 What will I receive?